Moha2088/Society/README.md

 # Societygame

-Implementation of the Singleton and Factory patterns
+Implementation of the Singleton, Factory and Builder Design Patterns.